Yes, God Is Love … but He Is Also a Consuming Fire!

 In this passage agapao is used: be a blessing, do good and pray for them regardless of their attitude towards you.
 I am sorry but this is a very difficult passage to practically practice for our carnality gets in the way all too often.
 Then He gives the example of the Father's love towards them who hate Him: He makes the sun to shine on both the evil as well as the good and likewise the rain.
 There is nothing about blessing them in their evil state or a desire of any specific kindness mentioned.

-Later on in the Sermon on the Mount in Matthew 7:23 Jesus will make this statement to the "Lord Lord" crowd; I NEVER knew you.
+In the Sermon on the Mount in Matthew 7:23 Jesus makes this statement to the "Lord Lord" crowd; I never knew you.
 Interesting use of the Greek word "knew" in this case.
-There are two main words for "knew" 1) gnosis - experiential knowledge as in "I know my neighbor owns a Honda Civic"; nothing of a personal nature and 2) epignosis - an acute intimate knowledge such as one would have with their spouse, family and close friends and hopefully with the Savior also.
-Surprisingly, Jesus used the word gnosis along with NEVER.
-In other words and I paraphrase, I haven't the foggiest who you are, your name is not in My Book and hell is waiting for such as you.
-There is a ZERO connection between "God loves everybody" and these people.
+There are two main words for "knew" 1) gnosis - experiential knowledge as in "I know my neighbor owns a Honda Civic"; nothing of a personal nature and 2) epignosis - an acute intimate knowledge such as one would have with their spouse, family, close friends and hopefully with the Savior.
+Surprisingly, Jesus used the word gnosis along with the word never.
+In other words and I paraphrase, I haven't the foggiest who you are, your name is not in My Book; hell is waiting for such as you.
+There is NO connection between "God loves everybody" and these people.